symlex/symlex/README.md

 Bootstrapping
 -------------
-A light-weight kernel bootstraps the application.
-It's just about 150 lines of code, initializes the Symfony service container and then starts the app by calling `run()`:
+Bootstrapping is performed using a [micro-kernel](https://github.com/symlex/di-microkernel).
+It's just a few lines to set environment parameters, initialize the Symfony service container and run the app:

 ```php
 <?php